muratk5n/thirdwave/en/README.md

+---

-Plans to establish a [€4 billion] \#GreenSteel plant with an integrated
+"Plans to establish a [€4 billion] \#GreenSteel plant with an integrated
 \#hydrogen production facility in Inkoo, Finland, were announced by Norwegian company Blastr Green Steel on Tuesday"